vault27/Foundation/paloalto.md

 - A local administrator can also perform overrides directly on an individual device if necessary - we chose an object and there is a button in the bottom: Override
 - After you override locally, and new push from Panorama, this parameter will remain overrrided
 - There is no possibility to see on Panorama on which Firewalls what was overrided
-- Stack have a configurable priority order to ensure that Panorama pushes only one value for any duplicate setting.
+- Stack has a configurable priority order to ensure that Panorama pushes only one value for any duplicate setting.
 If there is the same object in 2 templates, object from the uppest template in the stack will be installed, for example interface management profile, no options for this profile from lower template will be installed
 - Different firewall models - different stacks
 - Object created in template, is available only in this template
 - When we import firewall, template is automatically configured for it and template stack as well
 - To change only parameter we can configure firewall directly and do not use force during pushing on panorama
-- We can use variables, for example to configure different IP addresses in one template stack
 - 1024 template stacks max
 - When you commit and push you cannot choose template, you can choose Stack or device....